 One of the more interesting discussions I have had with folks about the cost of University, is the cost of a child to go away to University.
-In most cases, children (for some period of time) who live away from home to go to school will live in Residence (or on campus housing of some kind).
+In most cases, children (for some time) who live away from home to go to school will live in University Residence (or on campus housing of some kind).
 On campus housing when I was at school usually included the cost of food and such, but even that has changed.

 How much can “Residence” cost?
 I can only draw on my own experiences and residence with food is now costing upwards of $4000 per term, or about $8000 a year.

-Before I get a plethora of comments about how living off campus is cheaper, and getting your own apartment is cheaper, I realize that but let’s just stay on topic for now, and work with the $8000 per year cost of going to school away from home (note I have not included the costs of getting the child to and from this foreign location, which depending on the foreign location could be quite expensive as well (a child wanting to go to Memorial in Newfoundland who’s parents live in Vancouver, this cost would be huge)).
+Before I get a plethora of comments about how living off campus is cheaper, and getting your own apartment is cheaper, I realize that but let’s just stay on topic for now, and work with the $8000 per year cost of going to school away from home (note I have not included the costs of getting the child to and from this foreign place, which depending on the foreign location could be quite expensive as well (a child wanting to go to Memorial in Newfoundland whose parents live in Vancouver, this cost would be huge)).

 This figure is $8000 without actually going to school, and this can mean that if the child stays in residence for a 4 year degree is could cost well over $30,000.00, which is a very large amount of money.